boscoh/sassin/readme.md

 ### Comments

-Comments are prefaced with `/` will be treated as a comment, and this is implemented on a per-line basis:
+Comments are prefaced with `/*` and is implemented on a per-line basis:

-    / This is a comment
+    /* This is a comment
-    / This is another comment
+    /* This is another comment
     body
+      /* Yep, a short width
       width: 50px

 Will give:

     /* This is a comment */
     /* This is another comment */
     body {
+      /* Yep, a short width */
-      width: 500px; }
+      width: 50px; }

-### Bells and whistles
+## Syntax extensions of inSASS requiring PySCSS

-But of course you want to take advantage of the extensions introduced by SASS.
-This will require that you install the `PySCSS` module, and the compilation to be called from:
+But of course you want to take advantage of the programmatic syntax extensions introduced by SASS.
+This will require that you pre-install the `PySCSS` module, and the compilation is then:

     import indentedsass